Thinking about how to start a classical education at home is intimidating.

 The spiral approach introduces concepts in small bites while reviewing constantly.
 The mastery approach teaches one concept and has the children master it before moving to the next concept.

 Another two types of approaches are the traditional method and the conceptual method.
 One teaches concepts through traditional algorithms, while the latter teaches the concepts first then the algorithms.

 The goal of all four approaches is the same.
 To create children who are comfortable mathematicians.
-Find a program which works for you and your family and stick with it.
+Find a program that works for you and your family.
+And stick with it.